m0lentum/molentum.github.io/content/blog/2026/local_color/index.md

 but I recommend trying this two-step process as an exercise if you've never painted like this.
 {% end %}

+Addendum: it should be noted that the above scene can be interpreted two different ways.
+I've said it's a blue light,
+but a very similar perceptual effect is created by actual nighttime light, which isn't blue, only low in intensity.
+This is because human vision under low light becomes dominated by the rod cells, which don't see color.
+Long-wavelength colors like reds and yellows are the first to be lost in this transition.
+The net effect is a scene where warm colors are physically present but we don't see them.
+This has no bearing on the way I've defined local color in purely physical radiometric terms, but it's good to know when depicting low-light scenes — we need techniques of exposure/tonemapping to make dark scenes visible to us, and often this entails making the light look blue to emulate rod-dominant vision.
+So in hindsight I could have chosen a less ambiguous scene to demonstrate this idea, but hey, we got to learn another cool fact about color :)
+Thanks to scratch on Discord for pointing this out to me.

 One more interesting thing to notice is how this pertains to the difference between digital and traditional art.